Sir-Lancaster/cs1440-Lancaster-Kayden-assn2/doc/Plan.md

 *   [ ] List all of the data that is used by the program, making note of where it comes from.
     *   Explain what form the output will take.
 *   [ ] List the algorithms that will be used (but don't write them yet).
+### Head
+* Write a function that will open a file read the specified number of lines of the file and print them to the screen, and close the file.
+* A good solution will print the number of lines from a specified file. if the number of lines is not specified, then the function will print the first 10 lines.
+* Knowns:
+    * I know what the head command does in the command line.
+    * I can use the same function as the cat file to open and read the file.
+    * I know how to modify the cat function to ensure the file does not read more than a specified amount.
+* I don't think that I will have many, if any, challenges with this particular function.
+* The output will take the form of text printed to the screen.

 ## Phase 1: Design